facchinm/iota_vhdl_pow/README.md

 http://microengineer.eu/2018/04/25/iota-pearl-diver-fpga/

-So, the prototype is done but there is much work to do.

-I'm going to develop an extension PCB which fits perfectly on top of a Raspi - I think, I'll need 8 weeks from now (=mid June'18).

 All hardware and software will become open-source.

-If you think, the project is worth supporting, please consider to leave me a tip at:
+If you think, the project is worth supporting, please consider to leave me a donation at:

 LLEYMHRKXWSPMGCMZFPKKTHSEMYJTNAZXSAYZGQUEXLXEEWPXUNWBFDWESOJVLHQHXOPQEYXGIRBYTLRWHMJAOSHUY